dukenmarga/short-url/README.md

 ## Demo
 See the demo: [https://short-it-vcys.onrender.com/](https://short-it-vcys.onrender.com/)

+Demo link might take a while to spin up after a long hibernate.

 ## Function
 The app will take long url and shorten it into several urls.
 It uses open API [https://shrtco.de/](https://shrtco.de/).